bun137/os_fundamentals_linux_course_materials/README.md

 12. Introduction to desktop environments and window managers
 13. Configuring a DE or a WM
 14. Wine: Wine Is Not an Emulator -> Can you game on Linux?!
+---

+On a side note, I’m currently in my 3rd year, and this was my first experience teaching a large audience.
+I had a lot of fun throughout the sessions and thanks to my amazing students!